Xuming8812/3D-Simulator-of-Solar-System/README.md

 # GPU-A v1.0
-This is the repository for final project of group GPU-A.
+This is the repository for final project of group GPU-A. The best environment to run is MACOS.

 ## Design Philosophy
 Our work is to develop a cross-platform 3D solar system model which simulates how the solar system operates, such as the trajectory of the planets.
 The work will employ Qt to implement GUI, C++ AMP for GPU acceleration, and multithreading computation will also be used to increase calculation speed.
 The